parmarjh/ai-web-cam2/README.md

 # AI Webcam

-Fully-interactive webcam AI assistant you can run at home!
+Fully-interactive webcam AI assistant you can run at home!.

 Implemented with latest Whisper3 + GPT-4-Vision + OpenAI TTS and a WebRTC browser front-end for speed.